- 12 Apr 2023

 Setup

 Complete the following steps to attach or load Traceable’s Java agent and do a static attach.
-In the static attach deployment method, the Java application is started along with a Java agent.
-You can choose one of the following three methods to statically attach the Java agent:
+The Java application is started with a Java agent in the static attach deployment method.
+You can choose one of the following three methods to attach the Java agent statically:

 Download using curl